 Flow Imaging vs. BMI: Is Backgrounded Membrane Imaging an Alternative Method for Subvisible Particle Analysis?

-In a recent study, scientists looked at Backgrounded Membrane Imaging (BMI), which can be found on all Aura® systems, as an alternative technique.
+In a recent study, scientists looked at Backgrounded Membrane Imaging (BMI), which can be found on all Aura® systems, a subvisible particle analyzer.
 This method isolates SVPs from a liquid sample onto a filter for counting by microscope.
 The BMI software images the baseline before particle isolation and then subtracts that baseline from the isolated particles, leaving only photographic information from the isolate.1

 Two unique protein molecules which are known to undergo aggregation as a main route of degradation were looked at by the researchers in this study.
 Freeze-thaw stress was applied to produce SVPs that are commonly seen throughout development.
 The team compared sensitivity, linearity, precision, and morphological information using LO, flow imaging, and BMI.
 They found that BMI performed similarly to MFI overall, while LO uniformly undercounted SVPs and had the lowest sensitivity.
 The sensitivity of quantification by BMI was found to be equal to or better than MFI.
 It is worth noting that BMI results are most aligned with FlowCam regarding both linear range and sensitivity.
 For example, using the trimer as an example at a dilution factor of 0.02, BMI measured 11,940 particles mL−1, and the FlowCam measured 11,690 particles mL−1.
 In contrast, MFI measured only 5,776 particles mL−1at the ≥2 μm size bin.1